-In contrast to many other solvers, Houdini’s finite element solver is resolution independent: the way an object moves and deforms is to a large degree independent of the density of tetrahedrons.
-In particular, the same settings on a Solid Object have similar results when applied to meshes of increasingly high resolution.
+In contrast to many other solvers, Houdini’s finite element solver is resolution independent: the way an object moves and deforms is to a large degree independent of the density of primitives.
+In particular, the same settings on an FEM Object have similar results when applied to meshes of increasingly high resolution.
 There is a point at which adding more tetrahedrons to a tet mesh does not significantly affect the simulated results.

 The complexity and the quality of the used tetrahedral mesh has a large impact on the efficiency of a simulation.
 Generally, the more tets, the higher the simulation time.
 Generally, 10 times more tets will translate to a simulation that is at least 10 times slower (possibly more than that).

 For fast simulations, use as few tets as possible while still retaining enough mesh resolution to accurately represent the desired motion.
 The setup created by the Solid Object shelf tool should be a good starting point.
 You can tweak the Tet Size parameters on the Tet Embed SOP to influence the mesh resolution.

 Simulations with lower-resolution tet meshes are good approximations of high-resolution tet meshes, as long as the overall shapes are similar.